ripSquid/styrdokument/pm/eng/pm_for_studienamnden.md

 - Informing the chapter's members about these activities.
 - Finding suitable tutors.
 - Evaluating these activities.
-- Actively and continuosly working on improving these activities.
+- Actively and continuously working on improving these activities.

 ### 3.3 PAS